North Asia: Demographics

-Most estimates are that there are around 33 million Russian citizens living east of the Ural Mountains, a widely recognized but informal geographical divide between Europe and Asia.
-Of these Russian citizens of Siberia, most are Slavic-origin Russians and russified Ukrainians.
+Most estimates are that there are around 33 million Russian citizens living east of the Ural Mountains, a widely recognized geographical divide between Europe and Asia.
+Of these Russian citizens of Siberia, most are Slavic-origin Russians and Russified Ukrainians.
 The Turkic peoples who are native to some parts of Siberia and native Tungusic and Mongolic peoples are now a minority in North Asia due to the Russification process during the last three centuries.
-Russian census records indicate they make up only an estimated 10% of the region's population, with the largest being the Buryats numbering at 445,175, and the Yakuts at 443,852 (Russian Census of 2002).
+Russian census records indicate they make up only an estimated 10% of the region's population, with the largest being the Buryats numbering at 445,175, and the Yakuts at 443,852.
 According to the 2002 census, there are 500,000 Tatars in Siberia, but 300,000 of them are Volga Tatars who settled in Siberia during periods of colonization.
 Other ethnic groups that live in the region and make a significant portion include ethnic Germans numbering about 400,000.

-In 1875, Chambers reported the population of Northern Asia to be 8 million.
+In 1875, Chambers reported the population of North Asia to be 8 million.
 Between 1801 and 1914, an estimated 7 million settlers moved from European Russia to Siberia, 85% during the quarter-century before World War I.